nekrutnikolai/minerwrangler/README.md

 ## To do
 * Write a usage guide
-* Figure out which latest NVIDIA driver should work
+* Test latest NVIDIA drivers should work
+* Add option to automatically mine on boot
 * AMD version
-* Make it conditional based on what GPUs and software the user would like
 * Support other miners and algorithms
-* Automatically start mining after a power outage